jdejong/chequeo/README.md

 end
 ```
 To implement your custom Job you will simply add code into the process method.
 In order to report back status there are several varaibale you can use to send back status to the worker.
 For example to send **errors** back to the worker simply add `@errors << "My error message I would like to include"`.
 And to pass **warnings** back to the worker you can add `@warnings << "Your warning message goes here"`.
 You can also add some text to the completion message by setting `@completion_text = "My Text"`.
 This allows you to send data to the notifications without having to do anything complex.
-On completion the worker will send any notifiations based on the notifications setup and the state of the job.
+On completion the worker will send any notifications based on the notifications setup and the state of the job.

+**Note:** In the future we will probably add helper methods vs directly accessing the variables to modify the actions and data sent through the notifications.

 #### Scheduling Jobs
 To schedule your job to run, you simply need to call `.schedule` in your initiailizer's configuration block.
 This is ment to mimic the job scheduling you are probably used to from Sidekiq or Resque.